browniebroke/pypackage-template/README.md

 - Update the `CHANGELOG.md` file.
 - Commit changes.
 - Create a git tag.
-- Push to Github.
+- Push to GitHub.
-- Create a release in Github with the changes as release notes.
+- Create a release in GitHub with the changes as release notes.
 - Build the source and binary distribution (wheel).
 - Upload the sources to PyPI and attach them to the Github release.